salto-io/salto/packages/cli/user_guide.md

 #### **Non Interactive Execution**

-`service add` and `service login` commands are interactive by default.
+`account add` and `account login` commands are interactive by default.

 Use the `--login-parameters` option in order to execute them in non interactive mode.